Smoking in Pregnancy: A Danger to Mother and Baby

 • Arrange to follow up.

-Again, barriers to success include knowledge and skills gaps, reluctance to engage in ‘difficult conversations’, as well as perceiving smoking as a social activity.
+Identified barriers to implementing these guidelines included knowledge and skills gaps, reluctance to engage in ‘difficult conversations’, as well as perceiving smoking as a social activity (Longman et al. 2018).

 Smoking remains one of the few modifiable risk factors in pregnancy, yet it continues to be a worldwide public health concern.